olee2002/React-On-Rails-Setup-Guide/README.md

 ```
 11,bundle exec rake db:create && bundle exec rake db:migrate
   #create database and run migration check migration before running this
+  for local database rake db:create is required
+  (creating database but for remote, typically the database is already created so run db:migrate)
 ```
 ```
 12.create routes